RiceComp427/comp427-hw1-paranoia-Jokeren/README.md

 - Assumptions:
   - Some people want to steal their competitors' secret documents stored in the law firm.
 - Assets:
-  - Important documents about sensitive legal, ﬁnancial, or political matters.
+  - Important documents about sensitive legal, financial, or political matters.
 - Threats:
   - People who want to steal the files by hacking into the law firm's IT system.
 - Countermeasures:
-  - Isolate the system in a place without internet connection, which costs a large amount money, as we need to build or rent the place.
-The solution is very safe because hackers can only invade our system by social engineering.
+  - Isolate the system in a place without an internet connection, which costs a substantial amount of money, as we need to build or rent the place.
+The solution is very safe because hackers can only invade our system through social engineering.
-  - Give security department the right to enter the place, which costs only a small change, but it is highly probably that hackers can steal the tokens and pretend as security staffs.
+  - Give security department the right to enter the place, which costs only a small change, but it is highly probable that hackers can steal the tokens and pretend as security staffs.

 ## Problem 2
 - Scenario: Grading
 - Assumptions:
   - Some students may cheat.
-Our anti-cheating system could effectvely detect similar answers.
+Our anti-cheating system could effectively detect similar answers.
 - Assets:
   - The fairness of homework grading, which protects students who finish homework by themselves and punishes those which cheat.
 - Threats:
   - Students who cheat by exchanging answers or copying from the web.
 - Countermeasures:
   - Use a system to calculate the similarities among students and manually check those with high similarities.
 We punish cheating students by letting them fail.
-Since we already have an anti-cheating system, the solution is both money saving and effective.
+Since we already have an anti-cheating system, the solution is both money saving and useful.

 ## Problem 3
-- Scenario: When we park our cars in a public parking garage or an oil station, we need to prevent our assests in the car from being stolen.
+- Scenario: When we park our cars in a public parking garage or an oil station, we need to prevent our assets in the vehicle from being stolen.
 - Assumptions:
-  - The public parking garage or oil station is not safe, and we have a plenty of assets in the car.
+  - The public parking garage or oil station is not safe, and we have plenty of assets in the car.
 - Assets:
   - Personal assets such as phones, laptops, credit cards, etc.
 - Threats:
-  - Theives who have utilities to break into the car and grab assets.
+  - Thieves who have utilities to break into the car and grab assets.
 - Countermeasures:
   - We can put large bags in the back trunk and bring phones and carry credit cards with us.
-The solution literally does not have any cost, while it is not safe at all if the thives steal our keys or break our trunks.
+The solution does not have any cost, while it is not safe at all if the thieves steal our keys or break our trunks.
   - We can upgrade car windows to be more hard and anti-theft, which is promising but requires some money.